ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 subsections, JSONPath defines an extension point that can be used to add filter expression functionality: "Function Extensions".

+This section defines the extension point as well as four function extensions that use this extension point.
+While these mechanisms are designed to use the extension point, they are an integral part of the JSONPath specification and are mandatory to implement.

 A function extension defines a registered name (see {{iana-fnex}}) that can be applied to a sequence of zero or more arguments, producing a result.